rossdrew/build-lab/README.md

   - Checkstyle reports
 - Checkstyle reports attached to commits via [jwgmeligmeyling/checkstyle-github-action](https://github.com/jwgmeligmeyling/checkstyle-github-action).
 Using a branch of this ([cmelchior/checkstyle-github-action](https://github.com/cmelchior/checkstyle-github-action)) to use a newer version (16) of node

+## Workflow

+1. Write the failing test
+2. Write the code to pass the test
+3. Run Checkstyle (checkstyle:check)
+4. Fix style issues
+...

 ## Next Up
 - Pitest attached to commits, evaluating [Bonajo/pitest-report-action](https://github.com/Bonajo/pitest-report-action)